Toxoplasma Gondii Antibody

 What do my test results mean?

-Test results can show whether you have higher levels of immunoglobulin G (IgG) or immunoglobulin M (IgM) antibodies—or sometimes immunoglobulins A and E—that are related to T. gondii infection.
-IgM antibodies tend to show up faster and subside faster after an infection.
-IgG antibodies tend to slowly fall over the next year or two.
+Test results can show if you have higher levels of immunoglobulin G (IgG) or immunoglobulin M (IgM) antibodies that are related to T. gondii infection.
+IgM antibodies tend to show up faster and go away faster after an infection.
+IgG antibodies tend to slowly go away over the next 1 to 2 years.

-The results can tell your healthcare provider whether you have a new, acute infection or had an infection in the past.
+The results can tell your healthcare provider if you have a new infection or had an infection in the past.

 How is this test done?